-Starbucks remains one of the stand-out brands successfully leveraging AI within marketing, using advanced statistical methodologies to analyse app data, loyalty data, transactional data as well as other geographic information (e.g. weather) to personalise their communications to the customer, along with sending recommendations in the hope they increase their spend.
-Further, a virtual AI-based barista chat bot service available in the Starbucks app also allows customers to place orders directly from their phone using voice commands.
+Starbucks remains one of the stand-out brands successfully leveraging AI within marketing, using advanced statistical methodologies to analyse app data, loyalty data, transactional data, as well as other geographic information (e.g. weather) to personalise their communications to the customer, along with sending recommendations in the hope they increase their spend.
+Further, a virtual AI-based barista chatbot service available in the Starbucks app also allows customers to place orders directly from their phones using voice commands.

-As machine learning platforms become more sophisticated, the next step will be to leverage different kinds of data, including audio and visual, to react to emotional cues in real time.
-For example, Amazon recently filed a patent for their Echo devices that would detect different tones in a user’s voice, recognising if someone was crying or excited, or even if they had a blocked nose if it detected more nasally tones.
-Amazon can leverage this innovation to make suggestions on recipe selection or grocery suggestions, driving stickiness and better understanding customer behaviour.
+As machine learning platforms become more sophisticated, the next step will be to leverage different kinds of data, including audio and visual, to react to emotional cues in real-time.
+For example, Amazon recently filed a patent for their Echo devices that would detect different tones in a user’s voice, recognising if someone was crying or excited or even if they had a blocked nose if it detected more nasally tones.
+Amazon can leverage this innovation to make suggestions on recipe selection or grocery suggestions, driving stickiness and a better understanding of customer behaviour.

 Credit: Amazon via The Telegraph

 As one expert marketer, Andrew Pearson, recently argued, AI will soon be the basis for customer personalisation and, as we enter a new decade, its use in business-to-consumer (B2C) marketing will soon become the norm.
 According to a new study by Evergage, 33% of marketers already use some form of machine learning to deliver personalisation, whether it be pattern-matching algorithms or predictive data analytics.
 What’s more, another 32% plan to incorporate machine learning into their personalisation tactics in the next year.